-To be honest: I have also a parallel WP site now.
-CP is perfoming faster.
+I have also a parallel WP site now.
+CP is perfoming faster (roughly 1.5x at backend).
 The test plugins and also stopwatch show that the core, even the theme is perfoming much faster.
 I have to add that the theme (WeaverXtreme) could be one of the best optimized; it means that even the best coders cannot make a theme to work so smoothly in more bloated WP.
 One can expect to switch out the bloat from the WordPress core one does not need, but who could remove it from the theme (or plugins)?
 And every bloated code in web adds workload to servers, to home computers or phones; and it consumes more energy.
 I can handle CP backend also with a 13-14 years old two-core laptop with simple Intel graphic, but with Gutenberg blocks one would need much more powerful graphic and CPU!

-Without blocks internet would not grow so fast.
+Without blocks (personal) internet would not grow so fast.
 Once I tried also to build web with simple HTML (without any CMS, even without ClassicPress).
-One would never build gigantic web-labyrinths with pure HTML, where a visitor would lget lost!
-CP gives us a balanced output, less tinkles, yet one gets all that is really needed.
+One would never build gigantic web-labyrinths with pure HTML, where a visitor would get lost!
+CP gives us a more balanced output, less tinkles, yet one gets all that is really needed.